Chances are, if you are a footballer and you've enjoyed any degree of success you will have book publishers looking to tell your story.

 Football is full of strong personalities, innovators and rebels - people who have been through the mill and have something to say.

-With Christmas fast approaching, Goal takes a look at some of the best autobiographies to buy for the football fans in your life.
+It's World Book Day, so Goal takes a look at some of the best autobiographies to buy for the football fans in your life.

 My Turn - Johan Cruyff